NGMI

 • Call Again

-My work has revolved around apocalyptic and post-human scenarios for years: my art school graduation paper from 01998 shows signs of what is now recognized as ‘eco-anxiety’.
-In the context of my artistic doctoral research, I use a former forest that got destroyed by a climate change assisted bark beetle plague as a lens to look at the larger issues at hand.
+My work has revolved around apocalyptic and post-human scenarios for years: my 1998 art school graduate paper already shows signs of what is now recognized as ‘eco-anxiety’.
+In the context of my doctoral research, I use a former forest destroyed by a climate-induced bark beetle infestation as a lens through which to view these larger issues.

-Six months after the clearing of the forest and the start of my PhD in arts trajectory, a global pandemic broke out.
-The relation between the forest’s demise and the upheaval of a virus were abundantly clear.
-But where the clearcut slowly but steadily has started to heal itself after the shock of the disappearance of trees, our collective human behavior seems to have been blind for the opportunity the pandemic provided.
-Instead, logging, oil drilling, and overall emissions are at an all time high.
+Six months after the clearing of the forest and the beginning of my artistic doctoral research, a global pandemic broke out.
+The connection between the demise of the forest and the upheaval of a virus was abundantly clear: both resulted from relentless human intervention in natural ecosystems.
+But where the clear-cut forest has slowly but surely begun to heal itself after the shock of the disappearance of the trees, our society has missed the opportunity to heal the planet that the pandemic offered.
+Instead, deforestation, oil drilling and overall emissions are at an all-time high.

-In the mean time, the effects of climate change and biodegradation are crushing all models and projections.
-From where I’m standing, it’s a lost cause.
-It will take many, many generations to regenerate what is now lost.
+The effects of climate change and biodegradation are shattering all models and projections.
+It will take many, many generations to regenerate what is being lost now, if there is anything left.

-As my colleague Kelly Richardson expresses it so eloquently: “What science fiction does brilliantly is it allows us to experience what life might be like, and so I use it to suggest potential futures should we continue down our current trajectory of planetary pillaging and consumption.
+The often misunderstood genre of science fiction may have a role to play.
+As artist Kelly Richardson puts it: “What science fiction does brilliantly is it allows us to experience what life might be like, and so I use it to suggest potential futures should we continue down our current trajectory of planetary pillaging and consumption.
 It allows people to experience that future and in doing so provides a window through which they can look back on our current time, our current priorities with some measure of hindsight and clarity.”